awsdocs/amazon-ec2-user-guide/doc_source/managing-users.md

 1. Use the adduser command to create the user account and add it to the system \(with an entry in the `/etc/passwd` file\)\.
 The command also creates a group and a home directory for the account\.
 In this example, the user account is named `newuser`\.
    + Amazon Linux and Amazon Linux 2

+     With Amazon Linux and Amazon Linux 2, the user account is created with password authentication disabled by default\.

      ```
      [ec2-user ~]$ sudo adduser newuser
      ```
    + Ubuntu

-     Include the `--disabled-password` parameter to create the user account without a password\.
+     Include the `--disabled-password` parameter to create the user account with password authentication disabled\.

      ```
      [ubuntu ~]$ sudo adduser newuser --disabled-password